stellar-mixer/stellar-mixer-desktop/README.md

 ```

 Each note has an **owner**.
 In practical terms, that means only the holder of the correct Mixer Identity private key material can actually use that note as a valid input later.

-When a note is spent, the desktop proves ownership privately.
-It builds a RISC Zero proof locally and then wraps it into a Groth16 proof for the on-chain verifier.
-A valid proof can only be produced by someone who knows the correct private note data and the correct owner-side secret material.

 The desktop turns this private note data into a public commitment: